jimlind/filmlinkd-java/README.md

 - Use LinkedList in Queue like you should for a queue
 - Single Channel Messages Don't Seem to Work
 - Different printed date if old enough
-- Checked: No Watched Date, No Release Year (Best Served Cold),
+- Checked: No Watched Date, No Release Year (Best Served Cold), Usernames with underscores

 Next.